Skitbet/SkitRadium/README.md

 # SkitRadium

 SkitRadium is a Discord JDA slash command and Selection Menu API.
-This API is very simple and small and i plan to add more things to improve development for JDA developers.
+This API is very simple and small and I plan to add more things to improve development for JDA developers.

 ## Installation